2 Days in Rome Itinerary for First-Time Visitors

 5. Slow walk back → coffee shop / home

-Tips for First-Time Visitors to Rome
+Tips for First-Time Visitors to Rome in Winter

 Visiting Rome for the first time can feel overwhelming, but a few simple tips make the trip much smoother, especially if you’re traveling from Indonesia in December like I did.